 In order to earn the MES degree, a student must first be approved as a degree candidate.
 Candidacy is automatically reviewed upon completion of the first two quarters of core courses.
 Advancement to MES candidacy is based in part upon demonstration by the student that she or he can design and execute a scholarly research paper and effectively communicate the research results in an oral presentation.
 In order to provide the candidacy committee with positive evidence, each student will be required to execute such a project as part of the course work in the first-year winter-quarter core program.
 The written research paper should be analytical (not simply descriptive), well organized, present a thesis and supporting evidence for it, and demonstrate appropriate use of bibliographic resources.
 Both the written and oral presentations must be in an appropriate scholarly form.
-The student's overall strength of academic performance to date will also be considered in the decision to grant candidacy.
-The Writing Center has a graduate student writing tutor to help with candidacy papers and other writing needs - please contact the center to make an appointment: 360-867-6420.
+The student's overall strength of academic performance to date, as evidenced through a student-designed portfolio, will also be considered in the decision to grant candidacy.

-The candidacy committee, made up of the faculty teaching in the first-year core sequence in that year, will review each student's entire record to that point and recommend to the Director which students should be advanced to candidacy.
+At the end of the Winter quarter, the candidacy committee, made up of the faculty teaching in the first-year core sequence in that year, will review each student's entire record to that point and recommend to the Director which students should be advanced to candidacy.
 The Director will notify each student in writing of the decision.
-Students denied candidacy will not be permitted to continue in the MES Program.
+Students denied candidacy will not be permitted to continue in the program.